Back to School Sale: $100 OFF Sitewide Shop now

 How Long Does Electrolysis Last How Many Sessions Are Needed

 If you’ve made up your mind to long-lastingly get rid of that objectionable body hair, the most viable option you are probably considering is electrolysis.
-Out of all the alternatives, it is the only FDA-recognized long-lasting hair removal method.
-But if I may peep into your mind, I can imagine that you’ve got so many questions about this method.
+It is the only FDA-recognized long-lasting hair removal method of all the alternatives.
+But if I may peep into your mind, I imagine you’ve got so many questions about this method.
 For me, the name alone sends some shivers down my spine.
-‘Electrolysis’ on the surface suggests the use of electricity to break down something.
+‘Electrolysis’ on the surface suggests using electricity to break down something.

 But is that really the case?
 And, if so, how often do you have to repeat this process to become hair-free?
 I’m sure you would also want to know if you are to expect a painful session or not, alongside other details.